micheleantonazzi/generic-dataset/README.md

 To enable the GPU support, please install and configure CUDA Toolkit before installing this package: this will automatically install CuPy during the installation of *generic-dataset*.
 Otherwise, you can configure the CUDA environment at a later time and then install CuPy using its [installation guide](https://docs.cupy.dev/en/stable/install.html#installing-cupy).

 ## Library structure
-This library is composed by three main entities:
+This library is composed by four main entities:

 * **SampleGenerator:** it is a configurable class that generates **sample classes** according to the programmers' needs.
 This means that the *sample class* is not apriori defined, but it is composed by *SampleGenerator* using the *metaprogramming paradigm*.
 The generated *sample classes* can model a *classification* or a *regression problem*, so the sample label could be an integer, which belongs to a discrete set, or a real number.
 In addition to the label, a sample is characterized by fields (containing the sample data) and the operations to manipulate them.
+* **DatasetManager:** this class is a utility to use and retrieve the data from a dataset.
+The dataset is divided into many folders, which may contain samples acquired in different situations or conditions.
+Each sub-directory is represented and managed by a *DatasetFolderManager* instance.
+Using *DatasetManager*, the user can manage the entire dataset.
 * **DatasetFolderManager:** this class is responsible for managing a dataset folder.
 It can work with any type of generated sample class.
 * **DataPipeline:** this entity defines an elaboration pipeline to manipulate numpy arrays.
 A pipeline can be executed in CPU or GPU.